jvielemeyer/VPP-calculation-tool/README.md

 → Get the following:
  - VPP values in gui and a VPP plot of one data set (you can switch with “next” and “prev” between all files you have loaded in and see the different values and plots, plots are named after the kinetic files)
-- a file named “datafolder.csv” (named after the folder, where the data are stored) will be automatically created within the VPP values for each file
+- a file named “Data.csv” (you can change the code that this is named after the folder, where the data are stored) will be automatically created within the VPP values for each file
 - if you click on “save all figures”, all VPP plots will be saved as svg in the current folder

 ### Description Plot: